BrieferCelery/T2A2/README.md

 https://www.quora.com/What-are-the-advantages-and-disadvantages-of-PostgreSQL

+_ACME Corporation is very big on project management, documentation and process.
+This will be a key metric in their decision to award the project.
+The following set of questions relate to this RfQ-requirement._

 # Q3 - Discuss the implementation of Agile project management methodology
 Agile project management is methodology for delivering projects based on iteration.
 Agile can also be considered a mindset that can respond to ever changing requirements of the project.
 Agile has become a popular mothodology worldwide for project management as there are numerous advantages to this approach.
 Firstly, agile is implemented using the scrum flow where teams deliver products in short cycles as opposed to one delivery at the end of a project.
 Agile is focused on user feedback.
 User feedback is essential in agile development as iterations are made to the product based on such feedback.
 The feedback is documented and placed in the backlog.
 Another advantage to using the agile approach is user stories.
 User stories give developers insight into client needs by putting the end user at the centre of feature development.
 User stories typically contain a brief description of the needs of the user for example - "as a user I should be able to register an account".
 After completing these features feedback from end client is tested to guage customer satisfaction.
 Agile can also be seen as a mindset where teams must have a flexible mindset in order to respond accordingly to changing demands of a project.